rm511130/Physna_User_Manual/README.md

 - find matching models within a certain threshold of similarity
 - find all duplicate models

-_Note: depending on your Master Services Agreement, some features may not be available to you_.
+_Note: depending on your Master Services Agreement and the features your company subscribed to, some of functionality described in this user guide may not be available to you_.

 ## Table of Contents